Severn Valley Railway: Signalling

-With the exception of the connection at Kidderminster to Network Rail metals (which uses a colour light signal) the whole railway is signalled using GW style lower quadrant signals, of both metal and wooden pole/arm types.
+With the exception of the connection at Kidderminster to Network Rail metals (which uses a colour light signal) the whole railway is signalled using Great Western style lower quadrant signals, of both metal and wooden pole/arm types.
 (Exceptionally, the down starter at Highley has a rare concrete post).
 Each station (not including halts) has a signal box, with Bewdley having two boxes (North and South), due to the size of the layout there (Bewdley originally being a junction station).

 All sections between Bridgnorth and Bewdley North operate using the Tyer's Electric Train Token.
 Both Arley and Hampton Loade signal boxes can be switched out when not required by the service, reducing wear on the mechanics and reducing the number of signalmen required to operate the line.
-The SVR trains new signalmen.
 Arley yard may be accessed with the signal box switched out due to the presence of an intermediate token instrument, which also enables a train to depart from or terminate in the yard when the box is switched out.